-This Green Machine Spinach Smoothie is packed with peanut flavor.
-It’s one of the best ways to make sure you get greens into your everyday schedule.
+This Green Machine Spinach Smoothie uses peanut butter powder to pack in the peanut flavor without packing in the calories.
+Naturally sweetened with dates and banana, spinach smoothies are one of the best ways to make sure you get greens into your everyday schedule.

-As soon as the weather starts to warm I begin to crave smoothies again.
-There are a few that I make every week during the summer.
-Spinach or kale are usually my featured ingredients since they’re readily available in my garden.
+As soon as the weather starts warming up I crave smoothies again.
+Every week during the summer I make spinach banana smoothies.
+Spinach or kale are my go-to ingredients since they’re easy to grow in my garden.

 If you’ve ever wondered how much spinach or greens you should be adding to your smoothies – keep in mind that 2 cups of leafy greens is equal to 1 of your daily vegetable servings (2.5 servings per day)…so drink up to your health!